ereilly89/uww-alumni-web-app/README.md

 # JSPwithDatabase

-The page to be run is "WebContent/index_zigzag.jsp"
+The main content is in "WebContent/index_zigzag.jsp"